 Awards, Conn Smythe, Hockey, MVP, NHL, Playoffs, and Professional Hockey Writers Association.

 The awarding of the Conn Smythe in 2015 to Duncan Keith felt like a dose of sanity, he was well deserving of it.
 Unfortunately, since the award’s introduction in the mid ’60s, it hasn’t always been so obvious and oftentimes the writers responsible for voting for the award have picked odd, sometimes even terrible winners.
 I decided to wait until this year’s award was announced to run through the history.
-So let’s look at the past half century and see when they got it right, when they got it wrong, and when they just through up their hands and picked Read More
+So let’s look at the past half century and see when they got it right, when they got it wrong, and when they just threw up their hands and picked Read More

 This is a captivating and engrossing film about Ayrton Senna, the Brazilian Formula One driver who some believe was the greatest driver the sport has ever seen, but who died young, before he might have broken some records.
 The film does a good job of making us understand why Senna had appeal outside of his sport in addition to within the sport and manages to make a lot of the Formula “drama” more interesting than I normally find it.
 (I am just getting into the sport and I enjoy the racing, not the bickering.)
 It also does a pretty good Read More